davepinch/pinchy.cc/content/camera-roll/2025/03/2025-03-25-brown-owl-bridge-through-the-trees.md

   - Woodway, Washington
 description: "Looking through the trees toward Brown Owl Bridge from Deer Creek Park in Woodway, Washington.
 It is early spring, and the greenery has not obscured the view yet."
 license: CC BY 4.0
-photograph of:
+nearby is this western swordfern: Western swordfern in Deer Creek Park.jpg (Wikimedia Commons) photograph of:
   - Brown Owl Bridge
   - bridge